 Article

 Achieving ISO 13485 compliance is essential for the successful development and regulatory approval of Software as a Medical Device (SaMD).
-This internationally recognized standard outlines the requirements for a robust Quality Management System (QMS), ensuring the safety, reliability, and effectiveness of SaMD solutions.
+This internationally recognized standard outlines the requirements for a robust our Jira/Confluence-based eQMS, ensuring the safety, reliability, and effectiveness of SaMD solutions.
 In this article, you’ll discover the key steps and best practices for implementing ISO 13485 in SaMD development.

 ISO 13485 compliance is often a prerequisite for SaMD approval by regulatory bodies such as the FDA, MDR/IVDR in Europe, and other global frameworks.

-A certified QMS demonstrates your commitment to quality, increasing confidence among stakeholders, healthcare providers, and patients.
+A certified QMS—such as our ISO 13485-certified quality management system—demonstrates your commitment to quality, increasing confidence among stakeholders, healthcare providers, and patients.

 Related: How to Conduct Post-Market Surveillance for SaMD